 Information presented in this article may be triggering to some people.
 If you are having suicidal thoughts, contact the National Suicide Prevention Lifeline at 1-800-273-8255 (TALK) to speak with a trained counselor.

 Passive and active suicidal ideation should both be taken extremely seriously.
+Both are indications of a serious mental health condition that should not be ignored.
 Even if someone is experiencing passive suicidal ideation and says something like “I just wish I was dead,” this should be taken just as seriously as active suicidal ideation.
 There’s no telling when circumstances or feelings may shift from passive thoughts to active plans.
 Therapists and other mental health professionals treat all suicidal ideation as a serious issue.

 Suicide is an issue of increasing importance, as the suicide rate has risen by more than 30% in half of the states in the U.S. since 1999.
 Suicide is the 10th leading cause of death in the U.S., and the second leading cause among young people from the ages of 10 to 34.
 In 2017, the number of suicides was double the number of homicides.